torvalds/linux/Documentation/admin-guide/bug-hunting.rst

 Dynamic address translation is important when kernel loadable modules are being used.
-Since memory for kernel modules is allocated from the kernel's dynamic memory pools there are no fixed locations for either the start of the module or for functions and symbols in the module.
+Since memory for kernel modules is allocated from the kernel's dynamic memory pools there are yes fixed locations for either the start of the module or for functions and symbols in the module.

 The kernel supports system calls which allow a program to determine